xlson/xlson.github.com/_posts/2012-04-25-deploying-minecraftnet-in-14-minutes.md

 ## Benefits and cost

 It took me 2 days to do this, which is ~960 minutes (8 * 2 * 60).
-We do roughly 10 deploys each
+We do roughly 5 deploys each
 week, perhaps even more now that they are quicker.
-This means we'll save roughly 130 minutes ((14-1) * 10) each week, or 585 minutes (130 * 4.5) in a month.
-Given this we can see that the time spent on making the deploys faster will be recuperated in less than 2 months.
+This means we'll save roughly 65 minutes ((14-1) * 5) each week, or 292.5 minutes (65 * 4.5) in a month.
+Given this we can see that the time spent on making the deploys faster will be recuperated in ~3 months.

 More importantly, I can now do deploys more lightheartedly as I know it will only take a short period of my my time.
 Deploying even the